INTRO TO THE NASM CES STUDY MATERIALS

 Q39: What is the recommended duration for each repetition during integrated dynamic movement?

-A39: 2 second isometric hold at end range and 4 seconds on the eccentric
+A39: 2 second isometric hold at the end range and 4 seconds on the eccentric

 Q40: The core stabilizer muscles are predominantly made up of what muscle fiber type?